DOJ Uvalde report says law enforcement response to school shooting was a failure

 "The response to the May 24, 2022, mass casualty incident at Robb Elementary School was a failure," the 575-page report states.

+The review analyzed what it called "cascading failures of leadership, decision-making, tactics, policy and training" that contributed to a breakdowns during all phases of the response to the shooting.
+There were also failures in "leadership, command and coordination," according to the report.

-The Justice Department found that the first officers got to the school within three minutes of the shooter's arrival and headed to a classroom.
-But they retreated to take cover after they were hit by shrapnel as the gunman fired his weapon.
+The Justice Department found that 11 officers with the school district and Uvalde Police Department got to the school within three minutes of the shooter's arrival and headed to a classroom after hearing gunfire.
+But several of those officers retreated to take cover after they were hit by shrapnel as the gunman fired his weapon, a high-powered AR-15 rifle.
 It would be another hour before police tried to breach the classroom door again, the review found.

-Though Seventy-seven minutes elapsed from when law enforcement arrived on the scene to when the suspect was killed.
-The incident was treated not as an active shooter situation, but rather as a "barricade scenario," the review found.
+Seventy-seven minutes elapsed from when law enforcement first arrived on the scene to when the suspect was confronted and killed.
+The incident was treated not as an active shooter situation, but rather as a "barricaded subject scenario," the review found, and it noted that an "active shooter with access to victims should never be considered and treated as a barricaded subject," with "never" in italics.

+"These efforts must be undertaken regardless of the equipment and personnel available to those first on the scene.
+This did not occur during the Robb Elementary shooting response," according to the Justice Department's findings.

 Citing a lack of urgency toward entering the classrooms at Robb Elementary School, the review found that many officers arriving on the scene incorrectly believed that the gunman had been killed, or that Pete Arredondo, the former police chief of the Uvalde Consolidated Independent School District, was in the room with the suspect.
-The Justice Department said Arrendondo was the "de-facto on scene commander."
+The Justice Department said Arrendondo was the "de-facto on scene commander," but he discarded his radios when he arrived "thinking they were unnecessary."

 Arrendondo, who was fired in the wake of allegations he made numerous critical errors during the shooting, receives much of the blame for the response.